ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ```

-The following blocking synchronous code will benefit from using virtual threads because the much simpler code shows the same duration as the previous complex one:
+The following blocking synchronous code will benefit from using virtual threads because the much simpler code that returns the same value for the same duration as the previous complex one:

 ```